 There's a clear distinction between levels: enough for nuance, but not too many to overload responders that are trying to decide which severity applies.

-Use these levels as a starting place, and customise the description to your organisation.
+Use these levels as a starting place, and customize the description to your organization.

-As discussed in Defining an incident, we believe incidents are for the whole organisation.
+As discussed in Defining an incident, we believe incidents are for the whole organization.

 It’s important to share severities (e.g. Minor/Major/Critical) so that everyone can align on what the priority is, and so it’s possible to aggregate incidents meaningfully across different teams.